 Meal plan options

-Both Jenny Craig and Nutrisystem utilize tiered pricing options to fit different budgets.
-However, Nutrisystem is generally more affordable than Jenny Craig.
+Jenny Craig and Nutrisystem use tiered pricing options to accommodate a range of budgets, though Nutrisystem generally costs less than Jenny Craig.

 May save time and simplify meal planning